 Bennington State Bank

-Nick & Lori Berezovsky
+Lori & Nicholas Berezovsky

 Amy Berkley Hemmer

-Lila Berkley
+Lila A. Berkley

 Ginny Bevan